uniladtech homepage

 On May 30, the Salt Lake Tribune claimed Bricks & Minifigs filed a lawsuit against Reckless Ben, although this isn't the only lawsuit rumbling on.

-Who is Chrystal Law-Gormon?
+Who is Chrystal Law-Gorman?

-Law-Gormon suggests that the store was 'illegally' seized by corporate without prior warning, but this is just part of a much bigger iceberg.
+Law-Gorman suggests that the store was 'illegally' seized by corporate without prior warning, but this is just part of a much bigger iceberg.

-Chrystal Law-Gormon refuted Bricks & Minifigs' claims, and in a statement to the Salt Lake Tribune, added: "We are disappointed that Bricks & Minifigs corporate continues to take steps that we believe are intended to delay the process and discourage us from speaking publicly.
+Chrystal Law-Gorman refuted Bricks & Minifigs' claims, and in a statement to the Salt Lake Tribune, added: "We are disappointed that Bricks & Minifigs corporate continues to take steps that we believe are intended to delay the process and discourage us from speaking publicly.

 "Our focus remains on moving our lawsuit forward through the proper legal process, and we intend to continue pursuing our claims."